 Polyethylene Terephthalate Glycol (PETG): Great option for optics, medical trays, and other various medical applications.
 PETG comes in many different thickness options.
 This material has excellent strength, good clarity, chemical resistance, and overall outstanding thermoforming characteristics.
 Common industries and uses include: medical trays, medical clamshells, POP displays, signs, machine guards, consumer goods, electronics, display cases, marketing kits, blister packs.

 Polystyrene (PS): Commonly used for disposable foodservice applications.
 PETG offers many great characteristics such as high chemical resistance, good clarity, easily moldable, inexpensive, and high electrical and heat resistance.
 Polystyrene is also easily recycled.
-One disadvantage of PS is low hardness and impact strength meaning it can crack or break easier than other thermoform materials.
+One disadvantage of PS its low hardness and impact strength, meaning it can crack or break easier than other thermoform materials.
 Common industries and uses include: disposable cups, disposable applications, electrical application, POP displays, signs, electronics, foodservice applications, disposable shipping trays.

 High Impact Polystyrene (HIPS): Compared to Polystyrene (PS), HIPS trades off the natural clarity offered by PS for greatly improved impact resistance and hardness.
-Similar to PS, HIPS has other advantages such as chemical resistance, inexpensive, dimensional stiffness, and easily moldable.
+Similar to PS, HIPS has other advantages such as chemical resistance, dimensional stiffness, and moldability.
 HIPS is recyclable although the process is uneconomical.
 Common industries and uses include: consumer food containers, foodservice applications, POP displays, clamshell packaging, signs, consumer goods, bottles, shipping trays, reusable trays, picture frames.